stephanieesamperio/Project3/README.md

 ⦿ **Project Overview**

    In this project, we built an ETL pipeline using Python, Pandas and Python dictionary methods to extract and transform data.
 We created 3 seperate CSV files and use the CSV file data to create an ERD.
 We also uploaded our CSV file data into a Postgres database.

+ ⦿ **Dataset Summary: Mental​ Health​ at Workplace ​Survey (CSV)**

+   This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.

 ⦿ **Research Questions**